spilliams/sparrowlike/README.md

     }
     break;

-Basically we're checking that this cell and the open cell are different, and if they are we snap the open cell closed and reset the state variables.
+Basically we are checking that this cell and the open cell are different, and if they are we snap the open cell closed and reset the state variables.

 In the Ended block: